 The full Board assesses the Company's strategic direction and operational risks throughout the year.
-In addition, management annually provides the Board with a strategic risk management ("SRM") review of the enterprise risk issues and major trends that may impact business functions and the Company's overall risk profile, with recommendations for responsive action on enterprise risk issues as needed.
+In addition, management annually provides the Board with a review of the enterprise risk assessment which highlights the enterprise risks and major trends that may impact business functions and the Company's overall risk profile, with recommendations for responsive action on enterprise risks.
 These plans and related risks are monitored throughout the year as part of the regular financial and performance reports given to the Board and Board Committees by management.
-During fiscal 2019, management established a Chief Risk Officer role to chair the Company's SRM Committee consisting of personnel representing multiple functional and regional areas within our Company, with broad oversight of the SRM process.
-In addition to helping assess enterprise risk issues and major trends that may impact business functions, operating units, and the Company's overall risk profile, the SRM Committee also (i) reviews the Company's enterprise risk management framework, including risk identification and assessment, and recommends responsive actions on enterprise risk issues, as needed; and (ii) discusses the quality of business processes and practices at the Company, and reviews how the Company will achieve its objectives within the enterprise risk framework.
+McCormick's Chief Risk Officer works with Company personnel representing multiple functional and regional areas within our Company to provide broad oversight of the process and our enterprise risks.
+In addition to helping assess enterprise risk issues and major trends that may impact business functions, operating units, and the Company's overall risk profile, the enterprise risk management process also entails (i) reviewing the Company's enterprise risk management framework, including risk identification and assessment, and recommends responsive actions on enterprise risk issues, as needed; and (ii) discussing the quality of business processes and practices at the Company, and reviewing how the Company will achieve its objectives within the enterprise risk framework.